How to stay in the UK after graduation: Visas overview and career advice

-Around 600,000 international students study at UK universities each year.
-Research suggests that 70% would like to stay in the UK after graduating, but only around 40% successfully obtain a visa to settle in the UK once they have finished their course of study.
+Around 700,000 international students study at UK universities each year.
+Research suggests that 70% would like to stay in the UK after graduating, but only around 40% successfully obtain a visa to settle in the UK once they have finished their course.

 The UK Home Office offers international students several routes for settling in the UK.
 But most require finding eligible employment within the UK.
-In this article, we cover the main visa options such as Graduate Route, Skilled Worker, Young Professionals Scheme and a few others, as well as the key steps to landing a job in the UK.
+In this article, we cover the main visa options such as Graduate Route, Skilled Worker, Youth Mobility Scheme (including India Young Professionals Scheme), Global Talent and a few others, as well as the key steps to landing a job in the UK, and whether you’ll need career coaching.👇🏻

-If you want help settling in the UK or Europe, book a free call with us to learn how we can support you during your job search.
+If you want help finding a job in the UK or Europe, book a free call with us to learn how our career coaches can support you during your job search.

 How many students come to the UK annually and stay in the country?